-People can work at cultivation plants, dispensaries, testing facilities, in production, packaging, delivery or specialized product manufacturing.
-You can work with patients, for marijuana businesses, a tech company, a firm or simply work for yourself.
-The options are limitless and, at the end of the day, it depends on your skill set and how much you are willing to explore of this new industry.
+People can work at cultivation plants, dispensary jobs, testing facilities, production, packaging, delivery, or specialized product manufacturing (namely concentrates).
+You can work with patients, for marijuana companies, a tech company, a firm, or simply work for yourself.
+The options are limitless and, at the end of the day, it depends on your skill set and how much you are willing to explore this new and developing industry.
 You will need enough interest in your position to allow for growth and longevity.

 Reading marijuana industry books will give you a good understanding of working with marijuana in general.
-It can also help to attend trade shows and marijuana conferences so that you can network and know what is happening at the cutting edge of the industry.
-The more you know, the more power you will have.
-You don't need to be a user; you just need to have a passion and knowledge of the industry.
+It can also help to attend trade shows and marijuana conferences so that you can network and keep up with the inner workings of the industry.
+The more you know, the more power and opportunity you will create for yourself.
+You don't need to be a consumer; you just need to have a passion for and knowledge of the industry.
 The rest of the process is the same as getting any other job.
-Look professional, be courteous, know the company's history and mission, ask pertinent questions and make sure to follow up.
-Working in an area that excites you is essential to making it work for you.
-According to Arcview Market Research, cannabis is predicted to create approximately 80,000 new marijuana industry jobs over the next few years.
-It is estimated to initiate 400,000 new marijuana industry jobs by 2021 through either the direct or indirect effect of the plant becoming legal.
-It's a good time to get into the industry and, if you do your research and know your stuff, a career in cannabis can happen for you.
+Look professional, be courteous, know the company's history and mission, ask pertinent questions, and make sure to follow up (a thank you note goes a long way!).
+Working in an area that excites you is essential to making it work for you and everyone else involved, so as long as you’re dedicated and passionate, you have a fighting chance.